AI-Solutions-KK/MODEL-credit-risk-banking-domain/README.md

 ---

 ## 2. What This Project Does
+- Can be used in any UI - web/desktop/mobile.
 - Loads a pre-trained Credit Risk model (`joblib`)
 - Accepts structured customer financial data
 - Computes: